ebinbabu/mcp-lab/README.md

 Try asking questions like:

-- "Where can I find penguins?"
-- "What animals are in the Savannah Heights trail?"
-- "Tell me about Leo the lion"
+- “Show sessions longer than 20 minutes.”
+- “Build my personal schedule if I want to attend talks about AI and Security.”
+- “Write a 280-character tweet announcing Merin’s keynote.”
+- “Create five suggested audience questions for the talk ‘Run SQL Everywhere’.”
+- “Which sessions overlap or are parallel (workshops vs main hall)?”
+- “Give me a list of all speakers and their organizations.”
+- “Which speakers are Google employees?”
+- “Who’s speaking at 09:40 AM?”

-When prompted, allow all tools from the server "zoo-remote".
+When prompted, allow all tools from the server "gdg-kochi-remote".

 ## Troubleshooting